food · 12 April 2026

 The big ones

-Sichuan hot pot is on every menu either as a full setup or as a smaller individual hot pot.
-Sichuan-style is heavy mala; Chongqing-style is heavier still.
+Sichuan hot pot is on every menu either as a full table setup or as a smaller individual hot pot for one.
+Sichuan-style is heavy mala; Chongqing-style is heavier still, using more beef tallow and more peppercorn.
+If the restaurant specialises in hot pot it deserves its own decision; if it appears on a regular Sichuan menu as one option among many, the kitchen quality may be better in the stir-fry dishes.

 How to order

-Pick three from the above for two people: one tofu or vegetable dish, one stir-fried meat, one cold dish.
-Add a portion of plain rice (米饭).
-Order light beer or chrysanthemum tea — both cool the palate.
+For two people: one tofu or vegetable dish, one stir-fried meat, one cold dish, one portion of plain rice (米饭).
+Order light beer or chrysanthemum tea — both cool the palate without interacting badly with the chilli.

-The Sichuan numbness (mala) is the point of the cuisine, not a bug.
-Lean into it.
-If the heat is too much on first try, drink the beer rather than water — water makes the burn worse, alcohol breaks down the capsaicin oils.
+The Sichuan numbness (mala) is the point of the cuisine, not a defect.
+If the heat is too much on first encounter, drink the beer rather than water — water disperses the oil across the mouth and intensifies the burn; alcohol breaks down the capsaicin.

 Tags